opendialogai/OpenDialogDocs/docs/message_markup.md

 ##### Callback buttons

 Callback buttons will send  a `callback_id` (and optionally a `value`) when interacted with by the user that will move the conversation forward.
-Make sure that any `callback_id` you use in a button response is mapped to an intent in the interpreter engine config!
+Make sure that any `callback_id` you use in a button response is mapped to an intent in the interpreter engine config.

 ```xml
     <button>